ckeditor/ckeditor5/README.md

 Boilerplate for Git Repositories
 ================================

-The boilerplate used when creating the directory structure for git projects.
-It contains most of the files we expect to have inside CKEditor repositories.
+A boilerplate file structure to be used by git based projects.
+It contains most of the files expected to be inside CKEditor related repositories.

 This is for generic purposes, so it can be used by any project out there.